containers/podman/docs/source/markdown/options/network.md

     For example to set a static ipv4 address and a static mac address, use `--network bridge:ip=10.88.0.10,mac=44:33:22:11:00:99`.

 - \<network name or ID\>[:OPTIONS,...]: Connect to a user-defined network; this is the network name or ID from a network created by **[podman network create](podman-network-create.1.md)**.
 Using the network name implies the bridge network mode.
 It is possible to specify the same options described under the bridge mode above.
-You can use the **--network** option multiple times to specify additional networks.
+Use the **--network** option multiple times to specify additional networks.
 - **none**: Create a network namespace for the container but do not configure network interfaces for it, thus the container has no network connectivity.
 - **container:**_id_: Reuse another container's network stack.
 - **host**: Do not create a network namespace, the container will use the host's network.
 Note: The host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.